cornejobarraza/react/README.md

 # React apps

-_This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)._
+_These projects were bootstrapped with [Create React App](https://github.com/facebook/create-react-app)._